How to Build a No-Code Trading Bot in 2026

 The Strategy Tester has 10 ideas for every one that gets manually tested.
 Visual backtesting validates or invalidates ideas faster.

 The Tired Scalper is burned out from screen time.
-Automating a proven edge means capturing opportunities 24/7 without the lifestyle cost.
+Automation can help only after the setup has been tested.

 The Learning Quant wants to understand algorithmic trading before diving into Python.
 Visual pipelines teach concepts without syntax barriers.